-- Major planning applications and one or more houses in a conservation area are required to be accompanied by a Design and Access Statement.
+Major planning applications and one or more houses in a conservation area are required to be accompanied by a Design and Access Statement.
 The statement should show how applicants or agents have taken onto account the principles of good design in their development proposals.
 Section 4 of this document 'Design Steps' is based on Local Plan Policies BE1 and BE2 and gives a series of considerations which must be taken into account in any design preparation and should be clearly interpreted in the Layout and Design Statement.
-This is the section to which applicants and agents should refer as a starting point for their design process. - Section 5 provides information on specific design considerations including local distinctiveness, density and scale and design character.
+This is the section to which applicants and agents should refer as a starting point for their design process.

+- Section 5 provides information on specific design considerations including local distinctiveness, density and scale and design character.
 These are all vital elements to good design and all design statements must demonstrate that this level of detail has been fully considered.
-Section 5 also itemises the practical aspects of housing design which must be fully explored beyond the bounds of the information provided in this document to ensure a quality environment is provided. - Detailed design issues are covered in a series of design sheets in Section 8.
-These are arranged to provide stand-alone advice on specific design issues and ensure that whilst detailed design standards are met, the quality of the environment will not be compromised. - Section 9 provides a series of photographic examples.
-Whilst these examples are given to assist in design formulation, they are not prescriptive and should not be used as a template for new developments. - · Section 10 acts as a check list to ensure that all relevant information has been provided.
+Section 5 also itemises the practical aspects of housing design which must be fully explored beyond the bounds of the information provided in this document to ensure a quality environment is provided. - Section 9 provides a series of photographic examples.
+Whilst these examples are given to assist in design formulation, they are not prescriptive and should not be used as a template for new developments.